(Updated for March 21, 2018 Balance Patch)

 For the sake of your mana, your survivability, and the sanity of your team, hold your Q and E buttons for the right moments.
 New Artanis players often try to emulate the cool “WTF moments” by nearly always using their Blade Dash and Phase Prism cooldowns together for a long range swap.
 While this is an important skill to have (and it can be devastating in the right scenarios), there are a handful of issues with this practice:

-- The two abilities combined cost 135 mana, draining a significant portion of Artanis’s mana pool.
+- The two abilities combined cost 125 mana, draining a significant portion of Artanis’s mana pool.
 Compare this to the similar effect of Stitches’s Hook which is only 75 mana.
+(This was reduced from 135 in the March 21st Balance Patch, however it is still very costly)

 - Q and E have a 10-second and 16-second cooldown, respectively.
 Again, compare this to Hook.
 Two abilities for the effect of one is a hefty price.